Thornby Moor Dairy

 Over the years more cheeses have been developed using both Cow's and Goat's milk and, from time to time, Ewe's milk.
 In 1994 the Dairy expanded into its present premises at Crofton Hall, near Thursby and Carolyn was joined in the business by her daughter Leonie.

-Today, Carolyn continues to make cheese 5-6 days a week with the help of three assistant cheesemakers.
-Leonie deals with the sales, marketing and administration.
+Today, Carolyn continues to make cheese 5-6 days a week with the help of three assistant cheesemakers and Leonie deals with all the sales, marketing and administration.